sophgo/libsophon/doc/guide_en/3_1_bmsmi_description.rst

    1684-SC5+ PCIE chip2: 2 000:01:00.2 Active 54C 53C 1W 615mV OFF N/A 0% 75M 550M 550M 2.6A 0MB 7086MB

-Status of the 2nd chip on the three-chip card, 1684-SC5+ PCIE chip2:
+Status of the 2nd processor on the three-processor card, 1684-SC5+ PCIE chip2:

 The following information corresponds in sequence to parameters in bm-smi: